-by Arizona LLC attorneys Richard Keyt and his son Richard C. Keyt who have prepared 8,800+ LLC Operating Agreements and have 212 five star Google reviews and 338 five star online reviews.
+This article is written by Arizona LLC attorneys Richard Keyt and his son Richard C. Keyt who have drafted 9,300+ LLC Operating Agreements.
+They have 252 five star Google reviews and 372 five star online reviews.

-This article explains how owners of Arizona LLCs are harmed if they don’t sign a well written Operating Agreement.
-Arizona LLC law does not require Arizona LLCs or PLLCs to have an Operating Agreement, but these two Arizona LLC attorneys recommend that the members of ALL Arizona companies sign an Operating Agreement that eliminates the harms described below.
+The article explains the 20 ways owners of Arizona LLCs can be harmed if their LLC doesn’t have a comprehensive well written Operating Agreement signed by all of the members.
+Arizona LLC law does not require Arizona LLCs or PLLCs to have an Operating Agreement, but these two Arizona LLC attorneys recommend that the members of ALL Arizona companies sign an Operating Agreement that eliminates all of the 20 harms described below.

 What is an LLC Operating Agreement?